Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 | Open stock room |  | X |
 | Open library |  | X |

 ## E. Privacy

-In our work, sometimes we have to work on project that are secret and are subject to privacy rules.
+In our work, sometimes we have to work on project requiring more security and are subject to certain additional safety regulations.
-So we though about a way to be able a have privacy while coridor are transparent glass.
+So we though about a way to be able to have privacy while coridor are transparent glass.

 So when you will book a room, you will be able to ask for privacy.
-It have to be validate by a Staff members of the school.
+It have to be validate by a Staff member of the school.

 If it have been validated by a staff member, the glass of your room will be obfuscated for the time you reserved it.

 ## F. VR Miscellaneous
 ### a.
 Time change

-We'll be able to change the time with a device , This device will be usefull to show to the customer the permission with the time when the door will be locked automatically.
+We'll be able to change the time with a device.
+This device will be usefull to show to the customer the permission with the time when the door will be locked automatically.

 ### b.
 People in School

-Th eschool is a place alive.
+The school is a place alive.
-It have to have people hanging around, people working, etc.
+It must have people hanging around, people working, etc.

-Some person will be user of school, some can be visitors, on even stranger.
+Some people will be user of school, some can be visitors, or even strangers.

 ### c.
 Teleportation to short distance

-We'll be able to teleport the user to a place , to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.
+We'll be able to teleport the user to a place, to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.

 ### d.
 Welcome NPC

 **NPC** stand for **Non Playable Character**.

 It's a person you can't control, it's usually here to help you.
-In that case it's here to give you some tips to start visit the school and also to give you your permission card.
+In that case, it's here to give you some tips to start the visit of the school and also to give you your permission card.

-It can be a person that does that to reinforce the realism, or a start menu.
+It can be a person who does that to reinforce the realism, or a start menu.

 # 6. User cases

 I will details the most common users cases that could append.
-For all user cases, they will already have choose their permission card and each category a specific permission card is detailed.
+For all user cases, they will already have choose their permission card and for each category, a specific permission card is detailed.

 ## A. Physical Visitor
 ### a.
 Entering empty room

-If a physical visitor want to open an empty room or a non-reserved rooms, he will have to walk to the desired romm.
+If a physical visitor wants to open an empty room or a non-reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an empty room, he will have permission to open it.
+Since it's an empty room, he will have the permission to open it.
-That way, the lock will make the allow sound and unlock the door.
+On that way, the lock will make the allow sound and unlock the door.

 The user is now in the room.

 ### b.
 Entering occupied room

-If a physical visitor want to open an occupied room or reserved rooms, he will have to walk to the desired romm.
+If a physical visitor wants to open an occupied room or a reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an occupied room, he will not have permission to open it.
+Since it's an occupied room, he will not have the permission to open it.
-That way, the lock will make the deny sound.
+On that way, the lock will make the deny sound.

 The user can't enter the room.

 ### c.
 Entering staff reserved room

-If a physical visitor want to open a staff reserved room, he will have to walk to the desired romm.
+If a physical visitor wants to open a staff reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an staff reserved room, he will not have permission to open it.
+Since it's an staff reserved room, he will not have the permission to open it.
-That way, the lock will make the deny sound.
+On that way, the lock will make the deny sound.

 The user can't enter the room.

 ## B. Virtual Visitor
 ### a.
 Entering empty room

-If a virtual visitor want to open an empty room or a non-reserved rooms, he will have to walk to the desired romm.
+If a virtual visitor wants to open an empty room or a non-reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an empty room, he will have permission to open it.
+Since it's an empty room, he will have the permission to open it.
-That way, the lock will make the allow sound and unlock the door.
+On that way, the lock will make the allow sound and unlock the door.

 The user is now in the room.

 ### b.
 Entering occupied room

-If a virtual visitor want to open an occupied room or reserved rooms, he will have to walk to the desired romm.
+If a virtual visitor wantx to open an occupied room or a reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an occupied room, he will have permission to open it.
+Since it's an occupied room, he will have the permission to open it.
-That way, the lock will make the allow sound and unlock the door.
+On that way, the lock will make the allow sound and unlock the door.

 The user is now in the room.

 ### c.
 Entering staff reserved room

-If a virtual visitor want to open a staff reserved room, he will have to walk to the desired romm.
+If a virtual visitor wants to open a staff reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an staff reserved room, he will have permission to open it.
+Since it's an staff reserved room, he will have the permission to open it.
-That way, the lock will make the allow sound and unlock the door.
+On that way, the lock will make the allow sound and unlock the door.

 The user is now in the room.

 ## C. Student
 ### a.
 Entering empty room

-If a student want to open an empty room or a non-reserved rooms, he will have to walk to the desired romm.
+If a student wants to open an empty room or a non-reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an empty room, he will have permission to open it.
+Since it's an empty room, he will have the permission to open it.
-That way, the lock will make the allow sound and unlock the door.
+On that way, the lock will make the allow sound and unlock the door.

 The user is now in the room.

 ### b.
 Entering occupied room

-If a student want to open an occupied room or reserved rooms, he will have to walk to the desired romm.
+If a student wants to open an occupied room or reserved rooms, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an occupied room, he will not have permission to open it.
+Since it's an occupied room, he will not have the permission to open it.
-That way, the lock will make the deny sound.
+On that way, the lock will make the deny sound.

 The user can't enter the room.

 **BUT**

-If the room is a room he previously booked for that hour, When he will stick his card to the lock it will make the allow unlock sound and allow the user to enter the room.
+If the room is a room he previously booked for that hour:
+- when he will stick his card to the lock, it will make the allow unlock sound and allow the user to enter the room.

 The user is now in the room.

 ### c.
 Entering staff reserved room

-If a student want to open a staff reserved room, he will have to walk to the desired romm.
+If a student wants to open a staff reserved room, he will have to walk to the desired room.
 He will have to take the permission card given earlier and stick it to the lock.

-Since it's an staff reserved room, he will not have permission to open it.
+Since it's an staff reserved room, he will not have the permission to open it.
-That way, the lock will make the deny sound.
+On that way, the lock will make the deny sound.

 The user can't enter the room.

 ### d.
 Booking a free room

-If a student want to book a room at a certain timetable he will have to go to the entrance.
+If a student wants to book a room at a certain timetable, he will have to go to the entrance.
-At the entrance you have the big tactile screen, identify himself on the screen.
+At the entrance, you have the big tactile screen, identify himself on the screen.

-Then select his desired timetable, and take a free room (displayed in green).
+Then, select his desired timetable, and take a free room (displayed in green).
 Specify the reason of the book and if privacy is needed (No for that case).

 Then the student have is room booked.

 ### e.
 Booking a reserved room

-If a student want to book a room at a certain timetable he will have to go to the entrance.
+If a student wants to book a room at a certain timetable, he will have to go to the entrance.
-At the entrance you have the big tactile screen, identify himself on the screen.
+At the entrance, you have the big tactile screen, identify himself on the screen.

-Then select his desired timetable, and take a reserved room (displayed in red).
+Then, select his desired timetable, and take a reserved room (displayed in red).
 He won't be able to go to the next step, and will have an error message.

 The student can't book this room.

 ### f.
 Booking a free room with privacy

-If a student want to book a room at a certain timetable he will have to go to the entrance.
+If a student wants to book a room at a certain timetable, he will have to go to the entrance.
-At the entrance you have the big tactile screen, identify himself on the screen.
+At the entrance, you have the big tactile screen, identify himself on the screen.

-Then select his desired timetable, and take a free room (displayed in green).
+Then, select his desired timetable, and take a free room (displayed in green).
 Specify the reason of the book and if privacy is needed (Yes for that case).

 For privacy rooms, the booking process have to be validate by a staff member of the School.

-If the process is validate then the student have is room booked.
+If the process is validate, the student will have is room booked.

-Otherwise the romm will not be booked and will be back to the free state.
+Otherwise, the room will not be booked and will be back to the free state.

 ### g.
 Booking a meeting room

-If a student want to book a meeting room at a certain timetable he will have to go to the entrance.
+If a student wants to book a meeting room at a certain timetable, he will have to go to the entrance.
-At the entrance you have the big tactile screen, identify himself on the screen.
+At the entrance, you have the big tactile screen, identify himself on the screen.

-Then select his desired timetable, and take a free room (displayed in green).
+Then, select his desired timetable, and take a free room (displayed in green).
 Specify the reason of the book and if privacy is needed.

 For meeting rooms, the booking process have to be validate by a staff member of the School.

-If the process is validate then the student have is room booked.
+If the process is validate, the student have is room booked.

-Otherwise the romm will not be booked and will be back to the free state.
+Otherwise, the room will not be booked and will be back to the free state.

 ## D. Staff
 ### a.
 Entering empty room

-If a staff member want to open an empty room or a non-reserved rooms, he will have to walk to the desired romm.
+If a staff member wants to open an empty room or a non-reserved room, he will have to walk to the desired romm.
 He will have to take the permission card given earlier and stick it to the lock.

-Since he's a staff member, he will have permission to open it.
+Since he's a staff member, he will have the permission to open it.
 That way, the lock will make the allow sound and unlock the door.

 ### b.
 Entering occupied room

-If a staff member want to open an occupied room or reserved room, he will have to walk to the desired romm.
+If a staff member wants to open an occupied room or reserved room, he will have to walk to the desired romm.
 He will have to take the permission card given earlier and stick it to the lock.

-Since he's a staff member, he will have permission to open it.
+Since he's a staff member, he will have the permission to open it.
 That way, the lock will make the allow sound and unlock the door.

 ### c.
 Entering Staff reserved room

-If a staff member want to open a staff reserved room (Stock or office), he will have to walk to the desired romm.
+If a staff member wants to open a staff reserved room (Stock or office), he will have to walk to the desired romm.
 He will have to take the permission card given earlier and stick it to the lock.

-Since he's a staff member, he will have permission to open it.
+Since he's a staff member, he will have the permission to open it.
 That way, the lock will make the allow sound and unlock the door.

 ### d.
 Booking a meeting room

-If a staff member want to book a room at a certain timetable he will have to go to the entrance.
+If a staff member wants to book a room at a certain timetable he will have to go to the entrance.
 At the entrance you have the big tactile screen, identify himself on the screen.

-Then select his desired timetable, and take a free room (displayed in green).
+Then, select his desired timetable, and take a free room (displayed in green).
 Specify the reason of the book and if privacy is needed.

 The staff member have is room booked.